 Section 22-94-101, C.R.S.
 (Senate Bill 13-260), created the Quality Teacher Recruitment Program.
-The program authorizes CDE to award grants to organizations working in concert with school districts or board of cooperative educational services (BOCES) to recruit, select, train, and retain highly qualified teachers in areas that have had historic difficulty in attracting and keeping quality teachers.
-The program also includes funding for CDE to contract with a third-party evaluator to track and review the program’s outcomes over the two-year duration of the grant.
+The program authorizes CDE to award grants to organizations collaborating with school districts or boards of cooperative educational services (BOCES) to recruit, select, train, and retain highly qualified teachers in areas that have had historic difficulty in attracting and keeping quality teachers.
+The program also includes funding for CDE to contract with a third-party evaluator to track and review the program’s outcomes.

-Eligible applicants were required to have a documented history of recruiting, training, and retaining highly qualified teachers in areas of Colorado and other states that have had historic difficulty in attracting teachers and needed to demonstrate that the teachers it had placed had achieved high academic growth from their students.
-Applicants were also required to obtain no less than 100% matching funds from private donors.
+Eligible applicants are required to have a documented history of recruiting, training, and retaining highly qualified teachers in areas of Colorado and other states that have had historic difficulty in attracting teachers and must demonstrate that the teachers it has placed achieved high academic growth from their students.
+Applicants are also required to obtain 100% matching funds from private or corporate donors.

-In the 2014-15 school year, grant recipients will use their grant funds to further train and support the teachers they have placed.
-A report on the second year of program implementation will be provided in the fall of 2015.
+In the 2014-15 school year, grant recipients used grant funds to further train and support the teachers they have placed.
+View the second-year program report.

 Quality Teacher Recruitment-Funding History